 Once the address is selected the SCSI Bus Test Run menu is displayed.
 This menus allows the user to transmit the SCSI Inquiry Command by pressing the Enter key.
-The Service Aid then indicates the status of the transmission.
-When the transmission is completed, the results of the transmission is displayed.
+The Service Aid will then indicate the status of the transmission.
+When the transmission is completed, the results of the transmission will be displayed.

 - 1. A Check Condition can be returned when there is nothing wrong with the bus or - 2.
-AIX does not allow the command to be sent if the device is in use by another
+AIX will not allow the command to be sent if the device is in use by another process.